icatproject-contrib/icat-cloud-native-migration/documentation/dev_notes.md

 - [ ] Sort out creating keys outside of image.

 - [ ] App to check config on app start

+  Datagateway API

+- [ ] Remove root user name and password and instead add a rule to ICAT to allow the IDS reader account to have read all access to the database